A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Bio

 Xi Li (b.
-Suzhou, China) (she/her) is an artist who works with photography, printmaking, sculpture, and installation to explore image-making processes and the construction of alternative narratives in contemporary culture.
+1995 Suzhou, China) (she/her) is an artist who works with photography, printmaking, collage, and installation to examine image-making processes and the construction of alternative narratives in contemporary culture.
 Her work investigates how images shape, circulate, reconstruct, and eventually shift layers of meaning through media, history, and collective memory.
-Li has exhibited internationally at François Ghebaly (Los Angeles), AMANITA, SARA’s, and LATITUDE Gallery (New York), as well as MadeIn Gallery (Shanghai), among others.
-She was awarded the Aperture 2023 Creator Labs Photo Fund and was an Artist-in-Residence at Silver Art Projects in 2024.
-She holds a Bachelor's degree in Industrial Design from Pratt Institute and an MFA in Photography from Yale School of Art.
+Li has exhibited internationally at François Ghebaly (Los Angeles), AMANITA and LATITUDE Gallery (New York), and MadeIn Gallery (Shanghai), among others.
+She is a recipient of the Aperture 2023 Creator Labs Photo Fund and was an Artist-in-Residence at Silver Art Projects in 2024.
+Li holds a Bachelor’s degree in Industrial Design from Pratt Institute and an MFA in Photography from the Yale School of Art.
+She is currently the 2025–2026 AICAD Teaching Fellow at the School of the Art Institute of Chicago.

 Courses